Common toad: Behaviour and lifecycle

-The common toad usually moves by walking rather slowly or in short shuffling jumps involving all four legs.
-It spends the day concealed in a lair that it has hollowed out under foliage or beneath a root or a stone where its colouring makes it inconspicuous.
-It emerges at dusk and may travel some distance in the dark while hunting.
+The common toad usually moves by walking rather slowly or making short shuffling jumps with all four legs.
+It spends the day concealed in a hollow it has made under foliage, a root or a stone, where its colouring makes it inconspicuous.
+It emerges at dusk and may travel some distance while hunting in the dark.
 It is most active in wet weather.
-By morning it has returned to its base and may occupy the same place for several months.
+By morning, it has returned to its lair, where it may remain for several months.
 It is voracious and eats woodlice, slugs, beetles, caterpillars, flies, ants, spiders, earthworms and even small mice.
-Small, fast moving prey may be caught by a flick of the tongue while larger items are grabbed with the jaws.
-Having no teeth, it swallows food whole in a series of gulps.
-It does not recognise its prey as such but will try to consume any small, dark coloured, moving object it encounters at night.
-A research study showed that it would snap at a moving 1 cm piece of black paper as if it were prey but would disregard a larger moving piece.
+Small, fast-moving prey may be caught with a flick of the tongue while larger items are grabbed with the jaws.
+As it has no teeth, the species swallows food whole in a series of gulps.
+It does not recognise its prey as such, but will try to consume any small, dark-coloured, moving object it encounters at night.
+A research study showed that it would snap at a moving 1 cm piece of black paper as if it were prey, but disregarded a larger moving piece.
 Toads seem to use visual cues for feeding and can see their prey at low light intensities where humans are unable to discern anything.
 Periodically, the common toad sheds its skin.
 This comes away in tattered pieces and is then consumed.

-In 2007, researchers using a remotely operated underwater vehicle to survey Loch Ness, Scotland, observed a common toad moving along the bottom of the lake at a depth of about 324 ft.
+In 2007, researchers using a remotely operated underwater vehicle to survey Loch Ness in Scotland, observed a common toad moving along the lake bed at a depth of approximately 324 ft.
 They were surprised to find that an air-breathing animal could survive in such a location.

 The annual life cycle of the common toad is divided into three periods: the winter sleep, the time of mating and feeding period.

 Predators and parasites

-When attacked, the common toad adopts a characteristic stance, inflating its body and standing with its hindquarters raised and its head lowered.
-Its chief means of defence lies in the foul tasting secretion that is produced by its paratoid glands and other glands on its skin.
-This contains a toxin called bufagin and is enough to deter many predators although grass snakes seem to be unaffected by it.
+When attacked, the common toad adopts a distinctive defensive posture, inflating its body and standing with its hindquarters raised and its head lowered.
+Its chief means of defence lies in the foul-tasting secretion that is produced by its paratoid glands and other glands on its skin.
+This secretion contains a toxin called bufagin, which is enough to deter many predators, although grass snakes seem to be unaffected by it.
 Other predators of adult toads include hedgehogs, rats, mink, and even domestic cats.
 Birds that feed on toads include herons, crows and birds of prey.
-Crows have been observed to puncture the skin with their beak and then peck out the toad's liver, thus avoiding the toxin.
-The tadpoles also exude noxious substances which deter fish from eating them but not the great crested newt.
+Crows have been observed puncturing the skin with their beaks and pecking out the toad's liver to avoid the toxin.
+The tadpoles also secrete noxious substances to deter fish, but not great crested newts.
 Aquatic invertebrates that feed on toad tadpoles include dragonfly larvae, diving beetles and water boatmen.
-These usually avoid the noxious secretion by puncturing the tadpole's skin and sucking out its juices.
+They usually avoid the noxious secretion by puncturing the tadpole's skin and sucking out its juices.